Air Conditioner Repair Checklist

 - Confirm your hands and feet are free of moisture before you work on the panel or breakers.

 - Find the breaker labeled “AC” and ensure it’s in the “on” position.
-If it’s tripped, the switch will be in the middle of the panel or “off” location.
+If it’s tripped, the switch will be in the "off" position.

 - Steadily transfer the breaker back to the “on” location.
 If it instantaneously triggers again, leave it alone and call us at 602-971-0567.
 A switch that keeps flipping may mean your home has an electrical problem.